 Questions on how to determine if an expense is a COVID19 critical expense should be directed to the FIS Help Desk at email@example.com.

 When purchasing supplies or equipment necessitated by the COVID19 pandemic, the following must be documented on your AggieBuy or KFS Requisition:

 - An explanation as to how the purchase is COVID19 critical must be entered in the Business Purpose field of the AggieBuy Requisition or in the Explanation field of the KFS Requisition.

 - The Project Code of COVID19 must be included In the Payment: Chart of Accounts section of AggieBuy when checking out a cart, or in the Add Items section of the KFS Requisition.

-If the university Procurement Card is used for a COVID19 critical expense, the following must be entered on the resulting KFS Procurement Card document:
+If the university Procurement Card is used for a COVID19 critical expense, the following must be entered on the reconciliation report in AggieTravel:

-- In the Explanation field, a note indicating how the purchase is COVID19 critical must be entered.
+- In the Business Purpose field, a note indicating how the purchase is COVID19 critical must be entered.

 - In the Project Code field, COVID19 must be entered.

 Back to the main Supply Chain Management COVID19 page.